Harshp1802/assignment-3-Harshp1802/q4_subjective.md

     + The overall time complexity of this step is *O(M * N * k)*
     + Multiplication with weight matrix!
 [N * M x M * K]

-> Space Complexity Analysis of Logistic Regression
+> Space Complexity Analysis of k-class Logistic Regression
 1) Learning/ Training:
     + The overall space complexity of this step is *O(M * N) + O(N * k) + O(M * k)*
     + X, y, Weight Matrix

 2) Predicting:
-    + The overall space complexity of this step is *O(M * k)*
+    + The overall space complexity of this step is *O(M * k) + O(N * k)*
-    + We just need the Weight Matrix to predict the outputs
+    + We just need the Weight Matrix to predict the outputs...
+    + The output size is O(N * k)*!
+Assuming that input data is not considered in the space complexity of this step!

 where t -> No. of iterations
 N -> No. of Samples